 No matter whether you trade ranges, reversal or trend continuations, you still need to have a measurement how to identify the correct environment.
 That way you know when to trade the matching strategy.

-WHY IS S&R IMPORTANT?
+WHY IS SUPPORT AND RESISTANCE IMPORTANT?

-A support and resistance is important in all types of markets (reversal, trend, range).
+A support and resistance are important in all types of markets (reversal, trend, range).
 An important Support and Resistance level is very important for the market because it creates a level which a part of the market has identified and is monitoring.

 a) How high is the percentage that S&R will gain respect?
 This is impossible to calculate as there are too many occurrences, but definitely high enough that everyone wants to consider some of them in their trading plan.

 b) What does respect mean?
 It means that the likelihood of price not reaching to the S&R by at least pausing, retracing or reversing a bit is unlikely.